Antoni Jackowski

-Life and work
+Life and career

-Jackowski was born 1 June 1935 in Bruges, Belgium.
+Jackowski was born in Bruges, Belgium, on 1 June 1935.
 He was the Chairman of the Polish Geographical Society, Honorary Professor of the Jagiellonian University, Doctor Honoris Causa of the University of Prešov.

-In the 1990s he institutionalized the field of geography of religion in Poland, establishing a dedicated department at the Jagiellonian University and launching the academic journal Peregrinus Cracoviensis.
+In the 1990s, he institutionalized the field of geography of religion in Poland, establishing a dedicated department at the Jagiellonian University and launching the academic journal Peregrinus Cracoviensis.

 He was known for creating a new subdiscipline of geographical sciences in Poland – the geography of religion.
+He wrote Jasna Góra Pilgrimage in the City and Region of Częstochowa (1998) with his wife, Danuta Ptaszycka-Jackowska.

-Jackowski died on 17 November 2025, aged 90.
+Jackowski died on 17 November 2025, at the age of 90.